-Explain about your project, please.
+Explain your project, please.

 Bruno Castro (Captain of LUFFT): Our current project, Missão Selene, consists of building a rocket that reaches a peak of 1,000 meters.
-The projectile is launched from an electric ignition, has a parachute recovery system, an onboard electronic system capable of ejecting the parachute, reading speed, measuring altitude in real-time so that we can carry out the analyzes.
-Our fuselage (rocket body) is made of fiberglass, a super light and resistant material, our engine is made of stainless steel, and it has solid type propellants inside, that is, our fuel is not liquid like people tend to infer.
+The projectile is launched from an electric ignition, has a parachute recovery system, an onboard electronic system capable of ejecting the parachute, reading speed, and measuring altitude in real-time so that we can carry out the analyzes.
+Our fuselage (rocket body) is made of fiberglass, super light, and resistant material, our engine is made of stainless steel, and it has solid-type propellants inside, that is, our fuel is not liquid like people tend to infer.
 We design and manufacture every part of the rocket: from the outside to the fuel.
-For everything to happen in an organized way, our team is divided into sub-cells as follows: Aerodynamics (where we deal with flight stability); Recovery (where the focus is on the design, development and implementation of the parachute system); Avionics (referring to all on-board electronics and also electrical ignition); Propulsion (related to the propulsion system, design and manufacture of the engine and propellant); and Logistics (responsible for all the administrative part, and solving problems of transportation, equipment, etc.).
+For everything to happen in an organized way, our team is divided into sub-cells as follows: Aerodynamics (where we deal with flight stability); Recovery (where the focus is on the design, development, and implementation of the parachute system); Avionics (referring to all on-board electronics and also electrical ignition); Propulsion (related to the propulsion system, design, and manufacture of the engine and propellant); and Logistics (responsible for all the administrative part, and solving problems of transportation, equipment, etc.).

 How did the team prepare for the Latin American Space Challenge (LASC)?